-Lamanai (submerged crocodile), is one of the oldest continuously inhabited sites in the Maya World.
+Lamanai (submerged crocodile), is one of the oldest, continuously inhabited archaeological zones in the Maya World.
 It is also one of a handful of Maya sites that have retained their original name.
 The archaeological park covers about 860 acres/384 hectares, and is the second largest site in Belize.
 Most of the site is unrestored and the trails lead over rainforest covered pyramids with howler monkeys roaring in the background.
 The main ceremonial structures, however, have been nicely restored.

 The site lies along the west bank of the New River Lagoon, whose original Maya name may have been Dzuluinicob.
 The majority of visitors to the site take a water taxi from Orange Walk, or from the Tower Hill Toll Bridge.
 This is usually a 4 hour tour with half of it spent on the river.
 These are open sided boats and you are in a tropical rain forest, so plan on getting wet.
 A lunch is served upon arrival at the site, and then a tour is offered before returning.

 For those who would like more time to visit the museum and to explore a little deeper, it is recommended to travel to the site by vehicle.
 This presents its own problems though, especially in the rainy season, as the route is along a gravel/dirt road.
 Four-wheel drive is recommended.
 Travel by vehicle can be made south from Orange Walk to the town of San Felipe, and from there to the site.

 HOURS: 8 A.M.-5 P.M.